 Average sales cycle: This is another crucial metric: the average amount of time from an initial contact with the customer to the transaction or a won deal.
 If your cycle is swift, you’re operating healthily.
 If you’re lagging, check for leaks.
 Also, check your numbers by industry standards and your own historical data.
 According to SiriusDecisions, the average sales cycle for B2B companies has increased by 22 percent over the past five years—so it’s more important than ever before to streamline processes.
 Platforms like Keap allow you to run reports to get all these numbers in an instant.

 New leads per month: The healthiest of funnels—once they’re airtight—have a continuous flow of interest pouring into the top, which is filtered beautifully all the way down to closes.
-New qualified leads generated per month helps you track the success of your inbound marketing.
-Check out industry averages of new leads per month and set goals.
+New qualified leads generated per month help you track the success of your inbound marketing.

 Employee morale: Amid all this talk of numbers, don’t lose sight of the humans who stand at the heart of your business.
 Check metrics like staff retention and run them by industry numbers, but ultimately this metric is all about getting up from your devices and making the effort to speak to people across your sales and marketing teams to find out how they’re feeling.
 Do they have the right tools, the right direction, and marketing materials?
 Implement employee-centric practices to keep morale high, celebrate successes, and implement funnel-building processes.
 With a healthy funnel and a clear sense of direction, you’re creating the conditions that will allow your team to fully thrive.